 The commercial houses abide by higher manufacturing standards much like other international manufacturers.
-Denomination of origin (like in Europe) is the standard that established cheese manufactures abide by while artisans remain unregulated, despite cheese authorities’ attempts to change this practice.
+Denomination of origin (like in Europe) is the standard that established cheese manufacturers abide by while artisans remain unregulated, despite cheese authorities’ attempts to change this practice.

 One thing is certain, all cheeses are worth enjoying under various eating scenarios, with wine, in food, as fondue, and the choice is yours!

 Refried Beans and Cheese-Filled Tortillas with Spicy Tomato Sauce